 -

 Learn About Cooking Methods: Familiarize yourself with different Spanish cooking methods and how they relate to meat preparation.
-For example, a la plancha means grilled, al horno means baked, and guisado means stewed.
+As an example, a la plancha means grilled, al horno means baked, and guisado means stewed.
 This will help you understand restaurant menus and cooking recipes.

 -

 Use Flashcards and Mnemonics: Create flashcards with Spanish meat terms and their English translations.
 Use mnemonics to help you remember difficult words.
-For example, you can remember cordero (lamb) by associating it with the English word "cord," as in a lamb tied with a cord.
+As an example, you can remember cordero (lamb) by associating it with the English word "cord," as in a lamb tied with a cord.

 FAQ: Your Burning Questions Answered